m3g/CellListMap.jl/docs/src/ParticleSystem.md

 ## The mapped function

-The function to be mapped for every pair of particles within the cutoff follows the same interface as the standard interface.
-It must be of the form
+The purpose of CellListMap is to compute a pairwise-dependent function for all pairs of particles that are closer to each other than a defined cutoff.
+This pairwise function must be implemented by the user and adhere to the following
+interface:

 ```julia
 function f(x, y, i, j, d2, output)
     # update output variable